How can social casino affiliates create landing pages for paid traffic?

 Examples and scenario templates (generic)

-Provide simple, adaptable templates that match common affiliate campaign objectives.
-These outlines help teams move from concept to build quickly while keeping compliance and measurement in view.
+Use simple, adaptable templates that match common affiliate campaign objectives.
+These outlines help teams move from concept to build quickly while keeping compliance, measurement, and visitor intent in view.

 - Pre-sell/bridge page: concise problem statement, value context, soft CTA to offer